Muneer Satter

 Muneer A. Satter (born December 21, 1960) is an American investor and philanthropist.
 Satter is the founder and chairman of Satter Investment Management, a private investment firm and family office.

-Satter founded the Satter Foundation in 1997 to support education, human rights, democracy, job creation, veterans, and preservation of the environment.
-Satter serves as vice-chairman of the Goldman Sachs Foundation and GS Gives.
-Satter serves on the boards of Northwestern University, Northwestern Medical Group, the Navy SEAL Foundation, and the Accelerate Institute.
+Satter also founded the Satter Foundation in 1997 to support education, human rights, democracy, job creation, veterans, and preservation of the environment.

+Satter serves as vice-chairman of the Goldman Sachs Foundation and Goldman Sachs Navy SEAL Foundation, and the Accelerate Institute.
 He is on the advisory council of The Elders.
 He is also a trustee of the U.S. Olympic & Paralympic Foundation.

-Early life
+Early life and education

 Satter was raised in Houston, Texas, where he grew up in a middle-class family.
 His first job was as a waiter at Steak 'n Shake.

 Patricia Templeton, Satter's mother, went to Berea, which was the first integrated college in the South.
 In the 1950s, she was a civil rights activist in the Deep South.
 His father, Abdus Satter, emigrated from India to the United States to attend graduate school on a scholarship at Colorado School of Mines and the University of Oklahoma, where he earned a Ph.D in petroleum engineering.

 Satter attended Westchester High School.
 He left Texas to attend Northwestern University, where he earned a B.A. in economics.
 Satter is also a graduate of Harvard Law School and Harvard Graduate School of Business Administration.